RomainAnselin/objcount/README.md

-README
+# Introduction

 The `objcount.py` is a program written to review a number of statistics for specific queries in Cassandra.

-It attempts to test specific use cases which are known to be problematic in Cassandra 4.x
+It attempts to test specific use cases which can be problematic in Cassandra 4.x and requiring tweaking

 # Install
 After cloning the repository, run